 Weather Phenomena in Åre

-The typical Åre weather is fickle at the best of times.
-And in Åre it is often extreme.
+The typical Åre weather is rather fickle.
+And in Åre it can be quite extreme.
 Does this sound discouraging?
 It can be sometimes, but it can also be fascinating and awesome!
 Read on to find out more about ”the lid” and other typical weather phenomena that are common in Åre.
 And find out what you need to know about winds and cooling effects.

 Inversion – the lid is on